Swiping their way higher: Visa, Mastercard could be the next $1 trillion companies

 "Everything travels on their rails," said Sandy Villere, portfolio manager of the Villere Balanced Fund, which holds Visa shares.
 "They literally sit in the middle of the banks, consumers and merchants and that has been a really enviable place to be."

 Visa had a market value of $449 billion and Mastercard's stood at about $324 billion as of Thursday's close.
-The $1 trillion club currently includes Apple Inc AAPL.O, Microsoft MSFT.O and Google-parent Alphabet GOOGL.O.
+The $1 trillion club currently includes Apple Inc AAPL.O, Microsoft MSFT.O, and Google-parent Alphabet GOOGL.O.
+Amazon.com's AMZN.O market value jumped back above $1 trillion on Friday morning as the stock soared on the heels of its earnings report on Thursday.

-Amazon.com AMZN.O stood at $927 billion, though the e-commerce leader's shares jumped on the heels of its earnings report on Thursday after the bell, putting it in position to crack $1 trillion, as it did briefly in September 2018.

 Revenue for both Visa and Mastercard nearly doubled over their past five fiscal years, to nearly $23 billion for Visa, and about $17 billion for Mastercard, according to Refinitiv data.
 Adjusted earnings per share more than doubled for both companies over that period.